 Wine And Beer On A Keto Diet

-Even when you’re following a strict ketogenic diet and restrict yourself to 20 net grams of carbs per day, it’s most likely that you can enjoy a glass of wine on a regular basis.
+Even when you’re following a strict ketogenic diet and restricting yourself to 20 net grams of carbs per day, it’s most likely that you can enjoy a glass of wine regularly.

-As the name suggests, sweet wines and dessert wines, contain more sugar, and therefore more carbs, so if you’re going to drink wine on a keto diet, go for drier verities, such as pinot noir, merlot, and Chardonnay.
+As the name suggests, sweet wines and dessert wines contain more sugar and, therefore, more carbs, so if you drink wine on a low carb diet, go for drier verities, such as pinot noir, merlot, and Chardonnay.

-Drinking beer on a keto diet is more problematic.
+Drinking beer on keto is more problematic.
 The term “beer belly” is no lie.
 Beer contains a plethora of carbs that are rapidly digested once consumed.